stantheman286/minimal542project/README.md

 ### Device

 This is just a sample device.
-Right now it only responds to getCode and info requests.  ie the bar minimum to load an app.
+Right now it only responds to getCode and info requests.  ie the bare minimum to load an app.
+HTTP queries to be implemented:
+-   ping
+-   acquire - called by manager to associate the device with the manager
+-   implementation specific stuff like handling messages from app and storing data

 ### App